jennguyen1/nhuyhoa/_posts/2017-12-21-Program-Web-Scraping-Python.md

 driver.quit()
 {% endhighlight %}

-You can venture to a page and extract the html source into BeautifulSoup.
+You can go to a page and extract the html source into BeautifulSoup.

 {% highlight python %}
 driver.get(url)